camilodel02/Tableau-Dashboards/README.md

 # Tableau-Dashboards
-# 📊 Análisis de Ventas en Restaurante
+# 📊 Restaurant Sales Analysis

 This repository has an interactive dashboard created on **Tableau Public** to analize sales of a mexican restaurant.